smcclatchy/shell-novice/_episodes/07-find.md

 ~~~
 {: .output}

-Now, we want to use the option `-v` to invert our search, i.e., we want to output
+Now, we want to use the `-v` option to invert our search, i.e., we want to output
-the lines that do not contain the word "the".
+The lines that do not contain the word "the".

 ~~~
 $ grep -n -w -v "the" haiku.txt